Frank J. Wood Bridge

-The Frank J. Wood Bridge (known locally as The Green Bridge) is a three span, through truss bridge crossing over the Androscoggin River between the towns of Topsham and Brunswick, Maine, on U.S. Route 201 and SR 24 Business.
+The Frank J. Wood Bridge (known locally as The Green Bridge) was a three-span, through-truss bridge crossing over the Androscoggin River between the towns of Topsham and Brunswick, Maine, on U.S. Route 201 and SR 24 Business.
 Opened in 1932, the bridge was originally called the Brunswick-Topsham bridge (as was its predecessor) but was officially renamed the Frank J. Wood Bridge, after a local farmer who suggested the location.

-The bridge has met requirements to be considered for the National Register of Historic Places, both as a standalone historic site and as a component of the Brunswick Commercial Historic District.
-Despite its eligibility, the Maine Department of Transportation (MaineDOT) has initiated the building of a new bridge that will replace the deteriorating Frank J. Wood Bridge by 2025.
+The bridge met requirements to be considered for the National Register of Historic Places, both as a standalone historic site and as a component of the Brunswick Commercial Historic District.
+Despite its eligibility, the Maine Department of Transportation (MaineDOT) built a new bridge that replaced the Frank J. Wood Bridge in 2026.

 History

 Previous bridges

 Built in 1827, this was the first bridge at this location to be supported by stone pillars.

-There have been several bridges just below Brunswick Falls, on the Androscoggin river, separating the towns of Topsham and Brunswick, Maine.
+There have been several bridges just below Brunswick Falls, on the Androscoggin River, connecting the towns of Topsham and Brunswick, Maine.

 The First Bridge was built in the summer of 1796.
 It was built with wood and was swept away by a freshet (flood) in 1811.
 In 1811, there was a second wooden bridge that was built, but was also swept away by a flood in 1827.
 In 1827, a third bridge was built of wood but with its foundation and piers made of stone.
 This bridge would also have a covered version but was destroyed by a fire in 1842.
 In 1871, the fourth bridge was built in an open style, and was a toll bridge.
 Shortly after completion, it was jointly purchased and taken over by the towns of Topsham and Brunswick, made toll free, and known as the Free Bridge.
 The fifth bridge was built of light iron, but was swept away by yet another flood in 1896.
 The Topsham-Brunswick Bridge, the sixth bridge, was constructed in 1897 using stronger iron; however, it was deemed unusable in 1927 after a trolley jumped its tracks and destroyed some of its supports.
 The Frank J. Wood Bridge opened in 1932 and was the seventh bridge to occupy the location.

 Namesake

 Frank J. Wood was the proprietor of a farm in Topsham, Maine.
 Before the bridge was built, he petitioned the state to move the location slightly from where the older bridge was located.
 He was rewarded for his efforts with the name of the bridge.
-Wood died only three years after the opening of the Frank J. Wood Bridge in 1935.
+Wood died three years after the opening of the Frank J. Wood Bridge in 1935.